pop-os/python-apt/doc/source/apt_pkg.rst

         would set the record to version X and the second ``Lookup(P)`` to version Y.

-        If you now call ``Restart()``, the internal position will be cleared.
+        If you now call ``restart()``, the internal position will be cleared.
-        Now you can call ``Lookup(P)`` again to move to X.
+        Now you can call ``lookup(P)`` again to move to X.

-    .. attribute:: Package
+    .. attribute:: package

         The name of the source package.

-    .. attribute:: Version
+    .. attribute:: version

         A string describing the version of the source package.

-    .. attribute:: Maintainer
+    .. attribute:: maintainer

         A string describing the name of the maintainer.

-    .. attribute:: Section
+    .. attribute:: section

         A string describing the section.

-    .. attribute:: Record
+    .. attribute:: record

         The whole record, as a string.
 You can use :func:`apt_pkg.ParseSection` if you need to parse it.